Adas Israel Congregation (Washington, D.C.): Religious school

-By 1872, before the synagogue was built, the young Adas Israel Congregation held religious classes for boys and girls for two hours in the afternoon, several times a week.
-Members typically paid $1.00 a month for each child's tuition.

-During the early years, the congregation had difficulty maintaining a school.
-By 1925, though, 227 students were enrolled in the school.
-That number grew to 320 by 1939.
-Because of space concerns, the school had to meet outside the synagogue, including at the Jewish Community Center on 16th Street, NW.
-The entire school first met in one place when Adas Israel built its Cleveland Park synagogue in 1951.
-The congregation held its first Bat Mitzvah in 1962.
-In 1973 the Congregation began the short-lived Tel Shalom summer camp in West Virginia for fourth to tenth graders.

-Adas Israel today also runs Gan HaYeled, a nursery school for children younger than five years old.
-The Melvin Gelman Religious School teaches students in grades K–12, with Ma'a lot DC allowing teenagers to continue studying following their bar and bat mitzvahs.
+Adas Israel runs Gan HaYeled, a nursery school for children younger than five years old.
+The Melvin Gelman Religious School teaches students in grades K–12, with Ma'alot D.C., allowing teenagers to continue studying following their bar and bat mitzvahs.

 Sisterhood

-The Adas Israel Ladies’ Auxiliary organized officially in 1898 and elected Julia Oppenheimer, wife of congregation president Simon Oppenheimer, as its first president.
-Newspaper articles provide accounts of Sisterhood activities—from lectures and music performances to strawberry fairs and picnics that raised money for the congregation.
+The Adas Israel Ladies’ Auxiliary, officially organized in 1898, elected Julia Oppenheimer, wife of congregation president Simon Oppenheimer, as their first president.
 Today the organization is known as the Sisterhood.
-Members of the Sisterhood have long played a major role in the National Women's League.

 Brotherhood/Men’s Club

 Adas Israel's Brotherhood first formed in 1941, with Irvin Goldstein serving as its first president.
 It later took the name Men's Club, which it holds today.
 Three Adas Israel members, Max Goldberg, Jacob Lish, and Mark Berlin, have served as national Men's Club presidents.

 Other groups

-Adas Israel held its first Havurah (self-led) service in 1972, the first at any Conservative Jewish congregation.
+Adas Israel held its first Chavurah (self-led) service in 1972, the first at any Conservative Jewish congregation.
 It also held its first self-led study group that year.
 Since then, Adas Israel has had a wide variety of lay-led groups, including the egalitarian minyan, Ruach Minyan, and groups for young professionals and senior citizens.